bevyengine/bevy-website/content/learn/book/ecs/resources/_index.md

 ## Reading and writing from resources

-Once our resources have been added to the app, we can read and write to them by adding systems that refer to them using the [`Res`] and [`ResMut`] system parameters.
+Once our resources have been added to the app, we can read and write to them from systems using the [`Res`] and [`ResMut`] system parameters.
-Let's take a look at how this works in a cohesive context by building a tiny guessing game.
+Let's take a look at how this works by building a tiny guessing game.

 ```rust
 use bevy::prelude::*;